scetron/nautobot/nautobot/docs/models/dcim/cable.md

 * Power outlets
 * Power ports

 Each cable may be assigned a type, label, length, and color.
-By default, cables are also assigned one of three default [`statuses`](../models/extras/status.md):
+By default, cables must also assigned one of three (by default) [`statuses`](../models/extras/status.md):

-* Active (default)
+* Active
 * Planned
 * Decommissioning